 💭 Why you'll love this recipe

-- Use fresh or frozen strawberries: If you've stopped to ask, "What can I use strawberries for?" this recipe is for you!
-Easy to make with fresh strawberries in the summer and frozen ones during the rest of the year!
+- Use fresh strawberries or frozen strawberries: If you've stopped to ask, "What can I use strawberries for?" this recipe is for you!
+Easy to make with fresh strawberries in the summer and frozen ones during the rest of the year.

-- Comes together in under an hour: These cookies are utterly delicious, soft and chewy and super fluffy but they take very little time to make.
+- Easy to make, ready in under an hour: These cookies are utterly delicious, soft and chewy and super fluffy but they take very little time to make.
 You can also make and freeze the cookie dough ahead of time if you'd like!

-These cookies use just nine simple ingredients (not counting the optional filling).
-The ingredients include all purpose flour, baking powder, and salt (salt is critical to activate the baking powder), granulated and brown sugar, eggs, vanilla extract, lemon juice and strawberries.
+These strawberry shortcake cookies use just nine simple ingredients (not counting the optional filling).
+This includes all purpose flour, baking powder, and salt (salt is critical to activate the baking powder), granulated and brown sugar, eggs, vanilla extract, lemon juice and fresh strawberries.

-To make a vegan "basic" cookie, use vegan butter (to maintain the same fluffy texture) or vegetable oil (slightly less fluffy texture) instead of butter.
+To make a vegan cookie, use vegan butter (to maintain the same fluffy texture) or vegetable oil (slightly less fluffy texture) instead of butter.
 Swap the egg with flax egg (1 tablespoon flax meal + 2.5 tablespoon of water).
+If you want the cream cheese filling, just use a vegan cream cheese instead of regular!

 This recipe is inspired by Otis Spunkmeyer's strawberry shortcake cookies (loved them when I lived in the Bay Area).
 That version has white chocolate and cranberries in it.
 Mine is simpler and highlights the deliciousness of the strawberries in just three steps!

-First, chop up the strawberries and soak them in lemon juice and sugar
+Chop strawberries and soak in lemon juice and sugar

 Next, prepare the dough and fold in strawberries